 For more information on how to join, contact our patient experience team at [email protected].

 Patient Advisor Role and Responsibilities

-Patients and their families are knowledgeable members of the care team and can offer unique perspectives and valuable feedback about their experience.
+Patients and their families are knowledgeable members of the care team and can offer unique perspectives and valuable feedback about their experience at a hospital.
 Learn more about what it’s like serving on a PFAC.

-- Establish a link between home care and the community at large.
+- Establish a link between the hospital and the community at large.

 - Identify patient and family needs and concerns.

 - Serve on subcommittees and workgroups to help bring the patient and family perspective to these efforts.